 In-Camera Focus Stacking

 If you are very fortunate, your camera may come with a built-in focus stacking feature designed precisely for this purpose.
 If you are looking at getting heavily involved in the macro photography genre, then it may be a new purchase decision for you.
 Be sure to do your research on the focus stacking capabilities, as well as all other functions of your camera before you make a purchase.
-An example of a model with in-camera focus stacking capabilities is the Olympus E-M1 II.
+An example of a model with in-camera focus stacking capabilities is the OM System OM-1.

 Focus stacking is much easier to achieve with a static subject